lazy-eggplant/vs.templ/docs/syntax.md

 To iterate over children and props of an element respectively.
 Aside from that, they mostly share the same interface.

 - `tag`: the name of the symbol hosting the current XML node pointer.
-If empty, its default is `$`
+If left empty, its default is assumed to be `$`
 - `in`: must be specified and is a path expression
 - `filter`: as an expression in the internal [custom language](./calc.md).
 - `sort-by`: (only available for `for`) list of `|` separated path expressions.
 Elements will be sorted giving priority from left to right